Table of Contents

 The primary function of a 2 Phase Vertical Separator is to allow the exceptional stages in a mixture to separate primarily based on their bodily properties, such as density.
 By leveraging the ideas of gravity and centrifugal pressure, this separator effectively separates the heavier liquid section from the lighter gas phase.
 The vertical orientation of the separator complements the separation process by facilitating gravity-driven settling of the stages.

-The separation process inside a 2 Phase Vertical Separator includes several key steps:
+The separation process in a 2 Phase Vertical Separator can be broken down into five main steps:

 Inlet and Outlet Nozzles: